House of the Centenary: Site and features

 For the purposes of archaeological and historical study, Pompeii is divided into nine regions, each of which contains numbered blocks (insulae).
 Within a block, doorways are numbered in clockwise or counter-clockwise order; the Centenary is numbered IX.8.3–6.
 It belongs to the luxurious "tufa" period of Pompeiian architecture, characterized by the use of fine-grained gray volcanic tufa that was quarried around Nuceria.

 Of the two atria, the grander one leads to the most highly decorated rooms.
 The smaller atrium might have been for private family and service access.
 The triclinium or dining room was situated so that the guest of honor could view the enclosed garden.
 The dining room itself was decorated with vertical stalks entwined with tendrils on which birds perch, with leaf-adorned candelabra in the panels between.
 The house had its own bakery, located in a cellar under the service quarters on the west side.

 A graffito in the latrine uses the rare word cacaturit ("wants to shit") found also once in the Epigrams of Martial.
-Another records a slave's bid for freedom: "Officiosus escaped on November 6 of the consulate of Drusus Caesar and M. Junius Silanus" (15 AD).
+Another records a slave's bid for freedom: "Officiosus escaped on November 6 in the consulate of Drusus Caesar and M. Junius Silanus" (15 AD).